Baby Essentials for the First 3 Months You Can’t Forget About

 7. Diapers

-Especially in the early stages of a baby’s life, diapers are essential for maintaining a baby’s health and comfort, and keeping a baby clean and dry.
+Especially in the early stages of a baby’s life, diapers are essential for maintaining a baby’s health and comfort, as well as keeping a baby clean and dry.

 While we were considering cloth diapers, we ended up using disposable diapers.